Equitable total coloring of corona of cubic graphs: Abstract

 \section{Abstract}

-The minimum number of total independent sets of $V \cup E$ of graph $G(V,E)$ is called the \emph{total chromatic number} of $G$, denoted by $\chi''(G)$.
-If difference of cardinalities of any two total independent sets is at most one, then the minimum number of total independent partition sets of $V \cup E$ is called the \emph{equitable total chromatic number}, and denoted by $\chi''_=(G)$.
+The minimum number of total independent partition sets of $V \cup E$ of a graph $G=(V,E)$ is called the \emph{total chromatic number} of $G$, denoted by $\chi''(G)$.
+If the difference between cardinalities of any two total independent sets is at most one, then the minimum number of total independent partition sets of $V \cup E$ is called the \emph{equitable total chromatic number}, and is denoted by $\chi''_=(G)$.

-In this paper we consider equitable total coloring of corona of cubic graphs, $G \circ H$.
-It turns out that, independly on equitable total chromatic numbers of $G$ and $H$, equitable total chromatic number of corona $G \circ H$ is equal to $\Delta(G \circ H) +1$.
-Thereby, we confirm TCC and ETCC conjectures for coronas of cubic graphs.
+In this paper we consider equitable total coloring of coronas of cubic graphs, $G \circ H$.
+It turns out that, independly on the values of equitable total chromatic number of factors $G$ and $H$, equitable total chromatic number of corona $G \circ H$ is equal to $\Delta(G \circ H) +1$.
+Thereby, we confirm Total Coloring Conjecture (TCC), posed by Behzad in 1964, and Equitable Total Coloring Conjecture (ETCC), posed by Wang in 2002, for coronas of cubic graphs.
 As a direct consequence we get that all coronas of cubic graphs are of Type 1.